Barista Resume: Example and Tips

 - Education Include your highest level of education (e.g. high-school or college diploma) as well as relevant extra coursework or certifications you’ve completed are close to completing, such as a workshop in coffee making, or a barista certificate program.

 See Why My Perfect Resume is a 5-Star Resume Builder

-Create a resume that looks good and also presents all your information cleanly, using these employer-ready templates.
+Create a resume that looks good and also presents all your information cleanly, using these employer-ready templates and our resume builder.